Fincer/openra-tibsunra2/Readme.md

 - Windows 10
 - Windows 7
 - Ubuntu (16.10, 16.04 LTS, 15.04 LTS)
-- Linux Mint (18, 17.3, 17.2 & 17.1)
+- Linux Mint (18, 17.3, 17.2)
 - Debian (8.3.0)
 - OpenSUSE (Tumbleweed, 42.1, 13.2)
 - Fedora (24, 23, 22)
 - Arch Linux

-**May work.** Expect missing dependencies (see NOTE 2 below):
+**May work.** Expect missing dependencies (see NOTE below):

 - Ubuntu (15.10, 14.10, 14.04 LTS)
+- Linux Mint (17.1)

-**Doesn't work.** Missing dependencies (see NOTE 2 below):
+**Doesn't work.** Missing dependencies (see NOTE below):

 - Linux Mint (16)
 - OpenSUSE (13.1)

-**NOTE 2:** As package manager updates have been dropped from some old Linux operating systems, not all required packages to compile OpenRA may be available via internet anymore.
+**NOTE:** As package manager updates have been dropped from some old Linux operating systems, not all required packages to compile OpenRA may be available via internet anymore.
 However, if you have dependencies already installed on your system, the game may compile as expected (unless these packages are too old?).
 Optionally, you may be able to get missing dependencies from internet sources but get ready to spend hours for solving dependency hell issues & possible corrupted database headache.

 **Installation instructions**
 --------------